SEND choosing and applying for secondary school

 Choosing a special school

-Special schools in Bromley (including Pupil Referral Units and alternative provision) only admit children with an Education, Health and Care Plans whose needs are such that only a special school placement would be able to meet the identified needs
+Special schools in Bromley (including Pupil Referral Units and alternative provision) only admit children with an EHC plans whose needs are such that only a special school placement would be able to meet the identified needs.

 Find out more about the special educational needs assessment process.